GGranja12/EV_adoption_WashingtonState/README.md

 Feel free to explore, but keep in mind that in order to request data from the API you need to subscribe it (still applicable to free subscription): https://rapidapi.com/adrienpelletierlaroche/api/electric-vehicle-data2

 ## Other resources
-In this repository you will also find the jupyter notebook whith all the useful commands to gather all the main insights presented.
+In this repository you will also find the jupyter notebook with all the useful commands to gather the main insights presented.

 ## Final remark
 Many thanks to Isidre and Nicolas, my teachers, and all my colleagues from Ironhack for all the support!